DanieleSalatti/static-file-handler/README.md

 -d    <root-path> Sets the document root to <root-path>
 -h --help         Shows the help
 -p    <port>      Sets the port number to <port>

+All parameters are optional.
+By default it will serve the local directory binding to 0.0.0.0 on port 80.

 To import the library as a package in your Dart application: